 2. Pressure Applicator (a pressure bar) aligns over the wound to help stop the bleeding.

-3. Closure Bar to secure the bandage after it’s wrapped and to apply additional pressure.
+3. Closure Bar secures the bandage after it’s wrapped and to apply additional pressure.

-The best way to learn how to use the Israeli Bandage is to simply watch it being applied.
+Learn how to use it.
+Watch it being applied.
 I found a very informative YouTube video which shows the process and various uses.

 1. Open the outer package by ripping open at any corner ‘notch’.

 2. Remove the bandage from the clear inner-wrap by ripping its center ‘notch’.